G-companions on algebraic stacks and applications to canonical $\ell$-adic local systems on Shimura stacks: Background and Notations

 \subsection{Drinfeld's generalization}

-Here and after, semisimple algebraic groups will mean semisimple and not necessarily connected algebraic groups.
+Hereafter, semisimple algebraic groups will mean semisimple and not necessarily connected algebraic groups.
 Similarly, reductive algebraic groups will mean reductive and not necessarily connected algebraic groups.
 If the algebraic group is connected, it will be indicated explicitly.

-If we regard lisse sheaves as representations of the fundamental group valued in $\mathrm{GL}_n$, then it is a natural question that whether theorem \ref{theorem 2.1} still hold if $\mathrm{GL}_n$ is replaced by other reductive groups or semisimple groups (The finite order determinant assumption will be kept of course), and this is the direction where Drinfeld generalizes the theorem \ref{theorem 2.1}.
+If we regard lisse sheaves as representations of the fundamental group valued in $\mathrm{GL}_n$, then it is a natural question that whether Theorem \ref{theorem 2.1} still hold if $\mathrm{GL}_n$ is replaced by other reductive groups or semisimple groups (The finite order determinant assumption will be kept of course), and this is the direction where Drinfeld generalizes the Theorem \ref{theorem 2.1}.

 We will first introduce the notations in Drinfeld's work before looking at his theorem.